ultraflynn/ultraflynn.github.com/_posts/2014-01-22-build-introduction.md

 Once the case mods are completed I'm going to fully disassemble the case and respray inside and out.
 At the moment I don't know what colour but that decision will be base on the theme that I pick.
 I'll have to wait until later on in the year when the weather improves though, as it's too cold for painting currently.

 #### Watercooling
 One of the critical components of the build is the addition of a CPU watercooling loop.
 I may build in enough capacity to cool a CPU or 2 also but in this initial iteration only the CPU is required.
-This isn't a gaming PC and the current GPU isn't worth cooling.
+This isn't a gaming PC (I have a Corsair Air 540 surrounding my gaming rig - such a nice bit of kit) and the current GPU isn't worth cooling.
 I havn't decided on whether to go for a bayres or tubular reservoir yet.
 That decision will have to wait until I've decided on a theme.
 It will also depend on the theme because watercooling can be quite dramatic if done in keeping with the rest of the case.
 I'm not building a stealth watercooling rig, this is going to be fairly in your face.

 Another thing I'm keen to put in is hard acrylic pipework.
 I don't like tubes very much and I like the clean lines of hard pipes.
 I might avoid the current trend of 90 degree bends and see whether I can come up with something more creative.